DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 * Although she hasn’t descended there since Strahd freed her from her crypt, the castle catacombs are accessible via <span class="citation">K18.
 High Tower Staircase (p.
 58)</span>.
 * Strahd has commanded his spawn to report the presence of any intruders into the castle, and Sasha therefore can’t help the players enter the keep herself.
 However, she can share the existence of a second, rear servants’ entrance (<span class="citation">K23.
 Servants’ Entrance (p.
 59)</span> into the castle via <span class="citation">K3.
 Servants’ Courtyard (p.
 54)</span>, which allows access to the servants’ quarters and kitchens.
 * Should the players require it while navigating the castle, Sasha recalls that Strahd's oldest password is "I come in Dostron's memory."
 She isn't sure who Dostron is, or whether Strahd still uses it as a password, but believes him arrogant enough to believe that none in the castle—other than Rahadin—is old enough to remember it.
 (Sasha doesn't know it, but the players can use this password to open both the *Tome of Strahd*, as described in [[Arc H - The Lost Soul]], and the *Daern's Instant Fortress* located in <span class="citation">K41.
 Treasury (p.
 67)</span>).

+Sasha warns the players that they likely won't be able to depart the castle without facing Rahadin, the castle chamberlain.
+"The master of the castle may be gone," she tells them, "but his right-hand stalks the shadows of any who enter."

 Sasha’s memory and knowledge of the castle is limited beyond this information, and she apologizes for any inability to answer the players’ additional questions.